Last Updated on October 20, 2023

 Hailing from Mexico, this starchy vegetable of the bean family – often known as the Mexican potato or yam bean – takes center stage in many nutritious recipes.

-In this blog post, we’ll dive into everything from jicama’s taste and nutritional benefits to its various uses in the kitchen.
+In this blog post, we’ll dive into everything from jicama’s taste and nutritional profile to its various uses in the kitchen.

 Get ready to discover your new favorite food staple!